Adult Education Program

 Distance Learning Classes are now available in Atoka, Coalgate, Talihina, Bethel, Smithville and Wright City.

 Books, supplies and testing fees are provided.
-In addition, a $10.00 per day transportation stipend is paid to those who attend classes on a regular basis and attempt the GED test.
-The class will meet three days each week for approximately nine weeks.
-Choctaw Nation of Oklahoma Adult Education Program is the official testing center for Durant.
+In addition, a $10.00 per day transportation stipend is paid at the conclusion of the classes.
+The stipend is based on student attendance and participation; the class will meet three days each week for approximately nine weeks.

 The GED test consists of the following five tests: